When we look at employment figures and company news from the UK we are still doing very well, compared to our European counterparts. Great news.

 The grey lining to our silver cloud is that this makes the UK an attractive place for all especially with the numbers of illegal documents out there.
 There are many from within Europe and beyond who have their eyes firmly set on working and living in the UK but, they don’t all have the necessary criteria for legal entry.
 So, what do they do?

-The BBC published a video on the 18th May where they went undercover to see how easy it would be to obtain EU documents in Turkey.
+The BBC published a video in May where they went undercover to see how easy it would be to obtain EU documents in Turkey.

 It presents a new problem where the refugees who obtained permission to be in Europe legally are selling their documents (great use of recycling!).

 Yet again, we find that social media is doing its bit.
 Without giving too much away, Facebook seems to be one of the sites facilitating the sale of these documents.

 The video highlighted the sales of a German issued Schengen Visa but other documents are available at a price.
 It’s well worth the watch.
 Click here to view: BBC how easy to get an illegal passport